 Ecosystem-based management (EBM) and its many variants appear prominently in an array of highly visible ocean and coastal conservation and stewardship policy documents

 (Pew Oceans Commission 2003; President Barack Obama 2010; Commonwealth of Australia 1998; Canada 1996; European Commission 2008; Secretariat of the Convention on Biological Diversity 2004).
 The shift towards EBM is motivated by a combination of concerns, including the failure to adequately sustain living marine resources through single-species management, and increasing recognition of the complex, non-linear, and coupled human-natural interactions within marine systems (Wilson, Hayden, and Kersula 2013).
-Much of the research in this burgeoning domain of science has sought to illuminate the connectivity within and between the biotic and abiotic components of these systems to better able to understand the tradeoffs within and between sectors {Shin:2004kz, Christensen:1992ud, Fulton:2011io}.
+Much of the research on EBM has sought to illuminate the connectivity within and between the biotic and abiotic components of these systems to better able to understand the tradeoffs within and between sectors {Shin:2004kz, Christensen:1992ud, Fulton:2011io}.

 Adding fishing fleets in particular also makes progress on a second goal of EBFM: quantifying ecosystem services to people who depend on marine food webs for their livelihoods.
 These efforts represent definitive progress, but tend to have higher resolution for the ecological components of these systems and lower resolution for the social or economic interactions.
-Quantifying and understanding human connectivity therefore represent an important frontier to EBM science.
+Quantifying and understanding human connectivity in marine systems therefore represent an important frontier to EBM science.

 This is important as uncertainty in how fishermen respond to changes is a major source of uncertainty in fisheries science {Fulton:2010jw}.